 What is the difference between vehicle polish and rubbing compound?

-3M says compound is the aggressive step that cuts the top surface to remove defects, while polish is less aggressive and used to bring back gloss (3M).
-In simple terms, compound fixes heavier issues; polish refines the finish after that.
+Compound is the aggressive step that cuts the surface to remove defects.
+Polish is gentler and brings back gloss.
+In short: compound fixes the heavier problems, polish refines the finish afterward.

 Can I use vehicle polish on my bike?

-Yes, but use a mild polish first.
-India sold 19.6 million two-wheelers in FY 2024-25, and most bike paint issues come from dust, sun, and rough wiping rather than heavy oxidation (SIAM, 2025).
-Work gently because bike panels are smaller and easier to over-polish.
+Yes, but start with a mild polish.
+Most bike paint issues come from dust, sun, and rough wiping rather than heavy oxidation, and bike panels are small and easy to over-polish, so work gently and by hand where you can.

-No. A machine helps when correcting a full car, but hand application is safer for small areas and beginners.
-3M notes that pad choice changes cut level significantly, which is why machine polishing can remove defects faster but also increase the risk of haze if used badly (3M).
+No. A machine helps when you’re correcting a whole car, but hand application is safer for small areas and beginners.
+Pad choice changes the cut a lot, so a machine removes defects faster but also raises the risk of haze if used badly.

 Should I wax or seal the car after polishing?

 Yes, always.
-Polish improves the paint but doesn’t replace long-term protection.
-3M positions polishing as part of a finishing system, not the final protective step (3M).
+Polishing improves the paint but doesn’t protect it.
+It’s part of a finishing system, not the final step.
 Add wax, sealant, or coating afterward so the finish stays smoother and glossier for longer.

 Only when the paint actually needs correction.
-Because Indian cars face dust, UV, and frequent washing, many owners need only one proper polishing session every 6 to 12 months, followed by safer wash habits.
-Use the least aggressive method first and avoid polishing on a fixed monthly routine.
+With dust, UV, and frequent washing, many owners need just one proper polishing session every 6 to 12 months, followed by safer wash habits.
+Polishing removes a little clear coat each time, so don’t put it on a fixed monthly routine.